aossama00/Bank-System-Implementation-using-Agile-methodologies/README.md

 * After that the employee can now add customers to the database so this option will be qualified for him to add them in database (assigned to Yara Wagdy).
 * Then Employee could also add records as transactions to customers' accounts which is dependent on the previous story (assigned to Yara Wagdy).
 * Manager which can also login to the system should have functionality of adding new employees has the least priority as adding new employees was not of high business value for the product owner (assigned to Omar fathy).
+* Then in the second epic the employee will be able to enter his account to control customers' accounts details.
+This point has high business value but it comes after all database and UI design is set to be able to work in bug-free environment. (assigned to Youssef Ali).
+* After that comes the stories of functionalities with less priorities that doesnot have to be ordered as withdrawal, depositing, adding records..etc.
+As they are all of same importance and have similar loads. (assigned to Ahmed Sobhy).

 The whole order of PBIs can be seen in the screenshots document